mdrichardson/treat-dispenser-new/README.md

 ## Improvements Over Old Repo

 * Uses Node.js/Express/MongoDB back end instead of deprecated Auth0 or Basic Authentication
+* Works in Chrome, Edge, and IE (despite using CSS Grid and a lot of things IE hates)
 * Completely self-hosted and solid greenlock SSL
 * Added lots of additional scheduling settings
 * Much better and more streamlined functions dealing with time